-THIS TRIBAL/STATE COMPACT made and entered into this ∂ / day of November, 2006 by and between the OMAHA TRIBE OF NEBRASKA, a federally-recognized Indian Tribe acting through its Chairperson, the Honorable Mitchell Parker, and the STATE OF IOWA, acting through the Director of the Department of Inspections and Appeals, Steven K. Young.
+THIS TRIBAL/STATE COMPACT made and entered into this day of

+recognized Indian Tribe acting through its Chairman, the Honorable John Blackhawk, and the STATE OF IOWA, acting through the Director of the Department of Inspections and Appeals, Steven K. Young.